eranmos/ops-school-kandula/README.md

 + [Terraform Bastion Server](/terraform/terraform_bastion_server) - Creating Bastion server for debugging & maintenance
 > note: Bastion server - In order to avoid security issues we're recommending to destroy the machine or turn it off when not needed

-1. Creating S3 Buckets for provisioning, monitoring, and Terraform state files.
-2. Creating EBS Storage for Jenkins Master.
-3. After deploying the infrastructure via terraform we will need to provision our servers via Ansible playbooks.
+2. After deploying the infrastructure via terraform we will need to provision our servers via Ansible playbooks & Jenkins.
 All Ansible playbooks will be run via jenkins job ( Ansible installed on the Jenkins-slave docker image).
 Jenkins UI : https://jenkins.kandula.click/

+To see all Jenkins Jobs &

 4. Installing Consul-server on three ec2 instances & Consul-agent on Jenkins-master & Jenkins-slave.
    + please run Jenkins job: